 What is the evidence behind MIH-CP programs?

 There is a growing body of promising evidence demonstrating the effectiveness of MIH-CP programs at improving patient outcomes.
 This evidence aligns with a broader understanding of the preventable nature of a significant portion of ED visits and the advantages of delivering home-based services to individuals with complex health and social needs.
-Health care providers, insurers, local and state governments, and other stakeholders can use the following Playbook resources to understand the feasibility of implementing MIH-CP programs in various settings and the potential impact on key outcomes, such as ED visits and hospital readmissions.
+Health care providers, insurers, local and state governments, and other stakeholders can use the following Evidence-to-Action resource summaries to understand the feasibility of implementing MIH-CP programs in various settings and the potential impact on key outcomes, such as ED visits and hospital readmissions.

 What are policy and sustainability considerations?